 - When prompted, type 'y' to continue and press Return.

-- Your USB drive will be wiped of any remaining data and the macOS Mojave installer files will then be transferred.
+- Your USB drive will be wiped off any remaining data, and the macOS Mojave installer files will then be transferred.
 This could take twenty to thirty minutes.

 You now have macOS Mojave ready on a USB drive to be installed on a clear Mac.

-- Go into your Applications and select 'Utilities.'
+- Go to your Applications and select 'Utilities.'
 From there, select 'Disk Utility.'

 - This will bring up a list of internal drives on the left-hand side.
-Select your own drive, which will be labelled something like 'Apple SSD.'
+Select your own drive, which will be labeled something like 'Apple SSD.'
 Click 'Erase.'

 - A new window will open with a couple of fields, including Name, Format, and Scheme.
 Select 'Mac OS Extended (Journaled)' under 'Format' if it isn't already.
 Click 'Erase' again to confirm.